bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_4.md

 ## Step 2 - Pausing and Erasing Things

 There are two new skills we need in order to animate Mario.
-The first one is we need to learn how to control `time` and the second is we need to know how to erase the Canvas.
+The first one is we need to learn how to control `time` and the second is we need to know how to erase the Canvas. <mark>Note that we're done with the <code>setup</code> function now and will want to be working in the <code>go</code> function's body for the rest of our time in this tutorial</mark>.

 In order to control Time...in Python...we're going to use the `Time` module which is already imported for you at the top of the file.
 The only function we need to know about right now is the `time.sleep` function.
 It has one required parameter: the number of seconds (`float`) you would like Python to sleep for (e.g. `time.sleep(1)` will ask the computer to sleep for 1 second before continuing on in your program).

-Try adding a call to `time.sleep` for 5 seconds _before_ your call to the `pixel_art` function.
-If we first ask Python to pause for 5 seconds and then draw, we should see a 5 second delay between clicking "run" and seeing Mario pop up on our Canvas.
-Try some other values for sleep as well.
-(Don't add multiple sleeps though, just change the input to the function).
+In the `go` function, locate the `print` statement.
+Then add a call to call to `time.sleep` for 5 seconds.
+Then add another print statement right after that prints `"I AM WELL RESTED!"`.
+Run your program.
+Try some other values for `sleep` as well.
+You should see (in the Interpreter Window) repeated messages approximately however many seconds apart you specify.

+> **Note**: The `go` function will actually take care of pausing for you (if you look all the way at the bottom of the file, it will pause for a bit after each call to the `go` function completes) so make sure to remove any calls to `time.sleep(...)` you've added before moving on.

 In order to make a flip book, we essentially need to know how to erase something.
 In `tutorial4_utilities` there's a function called `delete` that allows us to delete stuff from our screen that we can just call in our template file.
 It takes one required input, namely a string that explains what to delete.
-Try rearranging your program so FIRST it draws the pixel art mario, THEN it takes a 5 second pause, and then AFTER the pause add `delete("all")` (which asks Python to delete everything on the window).
-Theoretically, we'll see Mario get drawn...then a 5 second pause...then Mario will go bye bye.
+Add a call to `delete` with an input of the tag `"all"` to the top of your `go` function.
+Does the grid disappear when you run the function?

 What if we wanted to ONLY delete Mario and not our beautiful grid lines?
 If you take a look in `tutorial4_utilities`, you'll notice that there's an extra optional parameter that's been added to `pixel_art`, `row`, and `square` called `tag` (it expects a `str`).
 This `tag` is a system that `tkinter` allows us to use to "name" each of the things we draw.
 For instance, you'll see that the `make_grid` function tags all of its drawings with the `"grid_line"` name.
 This means we can modify our call to `pixel_art` to pass a value in for this new optional parameter.
 One logical name might be `"mario"` (that's the example the template uses).